-- Due Friday, October 11 @ 1:00 PM (paper and electronic) - A separate document regarding topics, format and submission guidelines, and late policy will be available on Moodle.
-Papers may be submitted by the Instructor to "Turnitin" for originality assessment.
-Personal privacy is protected. - Students must submit a paper to be eligible to write the Final Exam. - 3.
-Second Writing Assignment
+- ➤ Due: November 6 @ 8:14 AM before class (electronic and paper submissions) - A separate document regarding topics, format and submission guidelines, and late policy will be available on Moodle.
+Papers will be submitted by the Instructor to "Turnitin" for originality assessment.
+Personal privacy is protected. - > Students must submit this assignment to be eligible to write the Final Exam.